attelin/abc-analysis-auto-parts/README.md

 The goal of this project is to improve base stock availability for frequently sold spare parts in the warehouse.

-Note: All data in this repository is anonymized and used for educational/demo purposes only.
+Note: All data in this repository is anonymized.

 ## 📊 Analysis Steps